On-device article readerApple platforms live now

 Try online

-Keep the current converter online as a fast public demo.
+Keep the converter online as a fast public demo.

 Paste a public HTTPS article URL to generate Markdown, HTML, TXT, PDF, or EPUB in the browser.
-The result is not saved on this page.
+The result is not saved on this page, and the native app remains the place for the local notebook and full reading workflow.

 Paste a public article URL